-Edward H. Meyer, 87, has served as one of our directors since our inception in 2007.
+Edward H. Meyer, 88, has served as one of our directors since our inception in 2007.
 Since 2007, Mr. Meyer has served as Chief Executive Officer of Ocean Road Advisors, Inc., an investment management firm.
 From 1970 to 2006, Mr. Meyer was Chairman and Chief Executive Officer of the Grey Global Group, one of the leading global advertising and marketing agencies.
 Prior to becoming Chairman, he was President of Grey from 1968 to 1970.
 He began his career at Bloomingdale's.
-Mr. Meyer currently serves on the Board of Directors of Harman International Industries, Inc. (NYSE: HAR), National Cinemedia, Inc. (NASDAQ: NCMI) and The Jim Pattison Group.
-Mr. Meyer previously served on the Board of Directors of May Department Stores for 17 years.
+Mr. Meyer has been a member of the Board of Directors of Harman International Industries, Inc. (NYSE: HAR) since 1990.
+Mr. Meyer previously served on the Board of Directors of May Department Stores for 17 years, National Cinemedia, Inc. (NASDAQ: NCMI) for 7 years and The Jim Pattison Group.
 He also served as a director of Ethan Allen Interiors Inc. from 1991 to 2010.
-Mr. Meyer serves as a Trustee of the Solomon R. Guggenheim Foundation, the New York University Langone Medical Center and the Film Society of Lincoln Center, and as President of the Edward & Sandra Meyer Foundation, Inc. Mr. Meyer received a B.A. in Economics from Cornell University.
+Mr. Meyer serves as a Trustee of the Solomon R. Guggenheim Foundation, the Board of Overseers of the Weill Cornell Medical College and the Film Society of Lincoln Center, and as President of the Edward & Sandra Meyer Foundation, Inc. Mr. Meyer received a B.A. in Economics from Cornell University.
 We believe Mr. Meyer's significant prior experience as Chairman and Chief Executive Officer of the Grey Global Group and a director of a number of public companies makes him qualified to serve as a director.

-Lee S. Neibart, 63, has served as one of our directors since our inception in 2007 and, until 2009, served as our President.
+Lee S. Neibart, 64, has served as one of our directors since our inception in 2007 and, until 2009, served as our President.
 Mr. Neibart is a founder of NRDC Real Estate Advisors, LLC and NRDC Equity Partners LLC.
-He is a Senior Partner and the Co-Head of the Real Estate Group of Ares Management LLC.
+He is a Senior Partner and the Chairman of the Real Estate Group of Ares Management LLC.
 From 1993 until July 2013, Mr. Neibart was the Global Chief Executive Officer of AREA Property Partners, formerly Apollo Real Estate Advisors.
-From 1989 to 1993, Mr. Neibart worked at the Robert Martin Company, a real estate development and management firm, most recently as Executive Vice President and Chief Operating Officer.
+From 1979 to 1993, Mr. Neibart worked at the Robert Martin Company, a real estate development and management firm, most recently as Executive Vice President and Chief Operating Officer.
 Mr. Neibart is a director of Hudson's Bay Company.
 Mr. Neibart was a director at Linens 'n Things which filed for bankruptcy protection in May 2008 and entered into liquidation in October 2008.
 Mr. Neibart serves on the Advisory Board of The Real Estate Institute of New York University.
 He is a past President of the New York Chapter of the National Association of Industrial and Office Parks.
 Mr. Neibart received a B.A. from the University of Wisconsin and an M.B.A. from the New York University School of Business.
 We believe Mr. Neibart's significant prior experience as a founder, an executive officer and a director of numerous real estate companies makes him qualified to serve as a director.